Coderberg/ResidenceCMS/README.md

    $ cd mywebsite.loc
    ```

-4. After installing you should configure your web server's document / web root to be the ```public``` directory.
+4. After installing, you should configure your web server's document / web root to be the ```public``` directory.

 5. Create ```.env.local``` from ```.env``` file and fill in your database credentials